Are you looking for things to do in North Shore Oahu with kids? Keep scrolling to learn how to visit Waimea Valley on Oahu with kids.

 Can You Swim at Waimea Falls?

 Swimming at Waimea Falls will certainly be the highlight for most children visiting Waimea Valley.
-There are lifeguards that monitor the large pool at the base of the falls, and free lifejackets are required to be worn while in the water.
+The waterfall is one of the few in Oahu where you can actually swim.

-You can check on waterfall swimming status on the day you visit by calling (808) 638-7766 on the day of our visit after 9 am.
+You can check on the waterfall swimming status on the day you visit by calling (808) 638-7766 on the day of our visit after 9 am.

 Things to do at Waimea Valley